rstemmer/musicdb/docs/source/basics/config.rst

 pidfile (path to file):
    This is the place where the PID file gets placed

-maxcallthreads (number ∈ ℕ):
-   The number of threads that are used to handle websocket-API-Calls.
-   For a single user a number equal to the number of clients used or at least 2 is a good value.

 statedir (path to a directory):
    In this directory the current global state of MusicDB is stored.
    More details can be found in the documentation for the state-file: :mod:`~lib.cfg.mdbstate`